schu4276/3601-lab2_client-server/README.md

 ## Setup

+### Setting up Java in IntelliJ

+> You may not need this, especially if you've already used IntelliJ to work on Java projects.
+If you're unsure, go ahead and start the process, though, and you can quit if/when you get to a point where it's clear that you've already done thing.

-Open up [IntelliJ IDEA][intellij-idea] and make sure that Java is set up correctly
+Open up [IntelliJ IDEA][intellij-idea] and make sure that Java is set up correctly:

 * From the welcome screen of IntelliJ, in the lower right corner-ish area, click on Configure.
+   * If you're not on the welcome screen because, for example, you have a project open from a previous lab or a different project, choose "File -> Close Project" to close that project and get to the welcome screen.
 * Choose "Project Defaults"
 * Choose "Project Structure"
 * In the Project SDK section, there is a dropdown menu for the SDK to select.
-If there is no SDK, it will say so in red "<No SDK>".
+   * If there is no SDK, it will say so in red "<No SDK>".
      There is a button to the right of that that says "New...".
 Click that button.
-In our lab, you can find Java in /usr/lib/jvm/java
+     In our lab, you can find Java in `/usr/lib/jvm/java`

-Clone your Github classroom
+   * If there is an SDK selected and there's no shout-y red text, then you've probably already done this and you can cancel out of all this.

+### Importing your project into IntelliJ

+From the welcome window in IntelliJ choose "Check out from version control".
+This lets you specify the URL of your project, and IntelliJ's internal `git` will then `git clone` your project into IntelliJ.

-fork of this repository from GitHub.
-When prompted if you would like create an IntelliJ project for the sources you've checked out, **select yes**.
+After you enter the URL and specify where you'd like IntelliJ to place your clone, you'll be asked whether you would like create an IntelliJ project for the sources you've checked out, **select yes**.

-Then, select **import project from existing model** and select **Gradle**.
+Then, select **Import project from existing model** and select **Gradle**.
 Make sure **Use default gradle wrapper** is selected on the next screen, and click **OK**.
+If all goes according to plan, you should then see your project loaded up in IntelliJ waiting for you to do cool work.

+### Install JSONView browser extension

 You'll also want the JSONView extension for either Firefox or Chrome installed.
 This will make JSON in the browser look pretty and actually be readable.

 * Firefox: [JSONView][jsonview-firefox]
 * Chrome: [JSONView][jsonview-chrome]

 ## Running Your project